-For the year 2022-2023, the company undertakes to increase the importance of the environmental management and care with the following objectives:
+For the year 2023-2024, the company undertakes to increase the importance of the environmental management and care with the following objectives:

 Environmental Short term target Operating Plan Management (1-2 years) Energy To reduce electricity - Campaign for using stairs instead of elevator.
-Turn off air-condition 30 minutes Management energy consumption by prior the closing hour everyday 1-2% in comparison - Prepare electricity consumption as necessary project; prepare PR media for with base year electricity consumption information - Purchase energy saving electric appliances replacing broken down appliances - Create conscientious for appliances care with respect to turning them off after use. - Regular maintenance and inspection of the functioning of electric appliances - Retention of proper electricity consumption information, inspection of branch electricity consumption Water To reduce water - Campaign for electricity consumption as necessary only, take good care of Management consumption by 1-2% equipment in comparison with - PR to provide knowledge about water saving guideline, and economical and base year efficient water consumption - Retention of proper water consumption information, verifiable for all branches Refuse, waste, To reduce waste by 1- - Campaign for recycle of used paper, with sorting of document for reuse without and pollution 2% in comparison with infringement on private personal information protection law Management base year - Develop system with emphasis on electronic transactions - Prepare issuing and consumption of paper report for each department on a quarterly basis, posted to company group line media - PR to provide knowledge regarding saving paper guideline with efficiency and disposal of hazardous waste - Retention of proper paper consumption information, verifiable of each department/ branch Greenhouse To reduce greenhouse - Purchase energy saving electric equipment to replace broken down equipment gas gas release by 1-2% in - Procure equipment produced from environmentally friendly resources management comparison with base - Campaign for useful activities regarding greenhouse gas release for example year use of cloth bag instead of plastic bag -Retention of information about material that releases greenhouse gas within the company for verification and reporting of all branches, enrolled in the project 3 Companions - Green, SCG, and SET for Carbon Reduction
+Turn off air-condition 30 minutes prior the Management energy consumption by closing hour everyday 1-2% in comparison - Prepare electricity consumption as necessary project; prepare PR media for electricity with base year consumption information - Purchase energy saving electric appliances replacing broken down appliances - Create conscientious for appliances care with respect to turning them off after use. - Regular maintenance and inspection of the functioning of electric appliances - Retention of proper electricity consumption information, inspection of branch electricity consumption Water To reduce water - Campaign for electricity consumption as necessary only, take good care of equipment Management consumption by 1-2% - PR to provide knowledge about water saving guideline, and economical and efficient in comparison with water consumption base year - Retention of proper water consumption information, verifiable for all branches Refuse, waste, To reduce waste by 1- - Campaign for recycle of used paper, with sorting of document for reuse without and pollution 2% in comparison with infringement on private personal information protection law Management base year - Develop system with emphasis on electronic transactions - Prepare issuing and consumption of paper report for each department on a quarterly basis, posted to company group line media - PR to provide knowledge regarding saving paper guideline with efficiency and disposal of hazardous waste - Retention of proper paper consumption information, verifiable of each department/ branch Greenhouse To reduce greenhouse - Purchase energy saving electric equipment to replace broken down equipment gas gas release by 1-2% in - Procure equipment produced from environmentally friendly resources management comparison with base - Campaign for useful activities regarding greenhouse gas release for example use of cloth year bag instead of plastic bag - Retention of information and computation pending regarding material that releases greenhouse gas within the company to establish a base year for computation, review, and reporting of all branches, enrolled in the project 3 Companions - Green, SCG, and SET for Carbon Reduction - Participate in the Care the Bare project with the SET